nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Prerequisites:
       1. There must be at least a client in the list.
       2. There must be an image file in the same folder as the JAR file.
 You may download sample files from [here](https://github.com/AY2122S2-CS2103-W16-4/tp/tree/master/src/test/resources/images)
-   2. Test case: `upload 1 i/success.png:successful upload` Expected: an image is successfully associated to the first client with successful upload message.
+   2. Test case: `upload 1 i/success.png:successful upload`<br>
+   Expected: an image is successfully associated to the first client with successful upload message.
-   3. Test case: `upload 1 i/test.txt:Fail upload` Expected: upload fails and error message is shown.
+   3. Test case: `upload 1 i/test.txt:Fail upload`<br>
+   Expected: upload fails and error message is shown.
    4. Other incorrect upload commands to try: `upload` `upload i/fail.png`, `...` Expected: Incorrect command format or invalid file error messages.

 ## Viewing an Image